Wylhelm/qa-ai-web/user_guide.md

 ## Customizing Prompts and Context Window
 1. Click the "Edit System Prompt" button to edit the system prompt used for scenario generation.
 2. Click the "Edit Context Window" button to select the context window size (4096 or 8192 tokens).
+3. Click the "Edit User Message" button to customize the user message template for scenario generation.

 ## Generating a Test Scenario
 1. After entering criteria and uploading files, click the "Generate Scenario" button.